The theme of University Press Week 2017 is #LookItUP: Knowledge Matters.

 As we think about the precarious status of facts and knowledge today, we need to reconsider the tendency toward critique that dominates in the humanities.
 The world we live in requires manifold forms of expertise; a critical consciousness isn’t sufficient.
 We need to devise ways to combine both in addressing enduring problems of access to science.
 Our accounts of natural science research are means, certainly, to foster a critical stance on facts, but also to promote the fundamental forms of scientific literacy required of understanding something as complicated as climate change.

-Care of the Species: Races of Corn and the Science of Plant Biodiversity and Director of the Américo Paredes Center for Cultural Studies, University of Texas, Austin.
+John Hartigan Jr. is author of Care of the Species: Races of Corn and the Science of Plant Biodiversity and Director of the Américo Paredes Center for Cultural Studies, University of Texas, Austin.
 Hartigan is on Twitter @aesopsanthro as Aesop’s Anthro.